Master of Science degree with a major in Environmental Systems, option Environmental Resources Engineering

 An application of mass transfer rates found in the leaching studies in addition to literature values for galvanized metal leaching helped demonstrate potential ranges of environmental loading of zinc from precipitation (wet deposition), RHMA, tire wear, and galvanized metal.
 Tire wear particle leaching rates were assumed equal to those found in the tire crumb rubber leaching study, though tire wear particles are generally smaller in diameter than crumb rubber.
 The resulting analysis showed that theoretical environmental mass loading rates along a 1-mile stretch of highway during a 1-year period for 2-lane RHMA, precipitation, tire wear and galvanized metal guard rail are 0.5 lbs, 0.22 lbs, 1 - 9 lbs, and 17 - 87 lbs, respectively.
 This demonstrated the potential for tire wear and galvanized metal to contribute significantly higher zinc loads to the environment than RHMA.
 Further assessment of the impact that pavement aging and RHMA aggregate gradation might have on zinc concentrations in stormwater runoff would help refine this analysis.

 Duin, Peter A., "A comparison of zinc levels in runoff from rubberized hot mix asphalt and conventional pavement" (2020).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 405.